MohamedWageh09/Apple-Store-Analysis/UsingSQL.md

 ![image](https://github.com/MohamedWageh09/Apple-Store-Analysis/assets/120044385/a8d4f23a-28e3-4a9e-acd9-ca755a2ef085)

-# 3) Recommendations if you are going to make an IOS app:
+# 3) Recommendations if you are planning to develop an IOS app:

 1) Choose a low competitivity genre where people are unsatisfied with the current apps such as Catalogs, Finance, LifeStyle Or News.
 2) Don't add many languages to the app as it doesn't affect the rating, put that effort in another part.